nicholasmueller76/Saturns-Rings/README.md

 ### To compile
 - Clone repo
-- Ensure Python 3 is installed on your device
+- Ensure Python 3 (a version >=3.10) is installed on your device
 - Run the `build.sh` file
 - If all goes well, all code will be placed in saturns_rings.p8

-Alternatively, running `python main.py .. saturns_rings.p8 main.lua` while the PICO-8 stitcher folder is the current working directory in a terminal instance will compile the cart.
+Alternatively, running `python main.py .. saturns_rings.p8 main.lua` or `python3 main.py .. saturns_rings.p8 main.lua` depending on your system configuration while the PICO-8 stitcher folder is the current working directory in a terminal instance will compile the cart.

 ### Structure and Quirks
 The stitcher currently discards comments, which may or may not be good for our needs right now.
 There are currently seven primary classes and one main file: